akbinod/akbinod.Tuner/README.md

 <li><b>error</b>: These are execution errors encountered during <code>target</code> invocation.
 BTW, the most recent call is first in this formatted list, not last as you would expect from typical python output.</li>
 <li><b> [insert your tag here] </b>: A complete list of all the custom tags with the value set to false, unless you explicitly tag the invocation, in which case the particular tag(s) are set to <code>True</code>.</li>
 </ul>
-An invocation is pushed into the output file when:
+<a id='serialized'> An invocation is serialized to the output file when:
 <ul>
 <li>You explicitly save  - F3.</li>
 <li>You tag an invocation.</li>